ymeramees/protokollitaja/README.md

 ## Built With

 * [Qt](http://www.qt-project.org)
-* Depends on [QFinaal](https://github.com/ymeramees/qfinaal) for building.
-Make sure to clone QFinaal next to Protokollitaja folder.

 ### Installing/Deploying
 On Windows, make sure to copy needed dll's from your Qt installation into respective folders (platforms, printsupport) into the same directory where executable is.
 This is also needed when building/running from Qt Creator.